plone/plone.outputfilters/plone/outputfilters/README.txt

  <a href="resolveuid/6992f1f6-ae36-11df-9adf-001ec2a8cdf1">

-Such URLs can be resolved by the resolveuid view, but this requires an extra redirect to reach the actual object.
-The resolveuid filter will avoid that by replacing such URLs with the object's actual full absolute URL.
+Such URLs can be resolved by the resolveuid view.
+However, resolving links in this way requires an extra request to reach the actual object following a redirect.
+The resolveuid filter avoids that by replacing such URLs with the object's actual full absolute URL.

 UIDs are resolved using ``plone.app.uuid.utils.uuidToURL``, with a fallback to the Archetypes UID catalog for backwards compatibility.
-LingaPlone translations are supported when LinguaPlone is present.
+LinguaPlone translations are supported when LinguaPlone is present.

 The resolveuid filter is enabled when XXX